Conner-Eilenfeldt/Psynet-Interview/README.md

     2. Your data should come from a MySQL database;
     3. The endpoints should be tested;
     4. The endpoints should be documented;
-2. Create an frontend to consume the data:
+2. Create a frontend to consume the data:
     1. Load and answer a question.
 Answer at least 2 different types of questions (Text, Multiple Choice, Slider, Dropdown, etc)

 #### Here are the main points that I’ll be evaluating your code